StephaneMasson/Getting-and-Cleaning-Data/Codebook.md

 -----------|-------------
 | subject | Subject ID
 | activity | The activity performed
-| tbodyacc.mean.x | Mean by subject and activity of the Mean time for acceleration of body for X direction
+| tbodyacc-mean-x | Mean by subject and activity of the Mean time for acceleration of body for X direction
-| tbodyacc.mean.y | Mean by subject and activity of theMean time for acceleration of body for Y direction
+| tbodyacc-mean-y | Mean by subject and activity of theMean time for acceleration of body for Y direction
-| tbodyacc.mean.z | Mean by subject and activity of theMean time for acceleration of body for Z direction
+| tbodyacc-mean-z | Mean by subject and activity of theMean time for acceleration of body for Z direction
-| tbodyacc.std.x | Mean by subject and activity of theStandard deviation of time for acceleration of body for X direction
+| tbodyacc-std-x | Mean by subject and activity of theStandard deviation of time for acceleration of body for X direction
-| tbodyacc.std.y | Mean by subject and activity of theStandard deviation of time for acceleration of body for Y direction
+| tbodyacc-std-y | Mean by subject and activity of theStandard deviation of time for acceleration of body for Y direction
-| tbodyacc.std.z | Mean by subject and activity of the Standard deviation of time for acceleration of body for Z direction
+| tbodyacc-std-z | Mean by subject and activity of the Standard deviation of time for acceleration of body for Z direction
-| tgravityacc.mean.x | Mean by subject and activity of the Mean time of acceleration of gravity for X direction
+| tgravityacc-mean-x | Mean by subject and activity of the Mean time of acceleration of gravity for X direction
-| tgravityacc.mean.y | Mean by subject and activity of the Mean time of acceleration of gravity for Y direction
+| tgravityacc-mean-y | Mean by subject and activity of the Mean time of acceleration of gravity for Y direction
-| tgravityacc.mean.z | Mean by subject and activity of the Mean time of acceleration of gravity for Z direction
+| tgravityacc-mean-z | Mean by subject and activity of the Mean time of acceleration of gravity for Z direction
-| tgravityacc.std.x | Mean by subject and activity of the Standard deviation of time of acceleration of gravity for X direction
+| tgravityacc-std-x | Mean by subject and activity of the Standard deviation of time of acceleration of gravity for X direction
-| tgravityacc.std.y | Mean by subject and activity of the Standard deviation of time of acceleration of gravity for Y direction
+| tgravityacc-std-y | Mean by subject and activity of the Standard deviation of time of acceleration of gravity for Y direction
-| tgravityacc.std.z | Mean by subject and activity of the Standard deviation of time of acceleration of gravity for Z direction
+| tgravityacc-std-z | Mean by subject and activity of the Standard deviation of time of acceleration of gravity for Z direction
-| tbodyaccjerk.mean.x | Mean by subject and activity of the Mean time of body acceleration jerk for X direction
+| tbodyaccjerk-mean-x | Mean by subject and activity of the Mean time of body acceleration jerk for X direction
-| tbodyaccjerk.mean.y | Mean by subject and activity of the Mean time of body acceleration jerk for Y direction
+| tbodyaccjerk-mean-y | Mean by subject and activity of the Mean time of body acceleration jerk for Y direction
-| tbodyaccjerk.mean.z | Mean by subject and activity of the  Mean time of body acceleration jerk for Z direction
+| tbodyaccjerk-mean-z | Mean by subject and activity of the  Mean time of body acceleration jerk for Z direction
-| tbodyaccjerk.std.x | Mean by subject and activity of the  Standard deviation of time of body acceleration jerk for X direction
+| tbodyaccjerk-std-x | Mean by subject and activity of the  Standard deviation of time of body acceleration jerk for X direction
-| tbodyaccjerk.std.y | Mean by subject and activity of the Standard deviation of time of body acceleration jerk for Y direction
+| tbodyaccjerk-std-y | Mean by subject and activity of the Standard deviation of time of body acceleration jerk for Y direction
-| tbodyaccjerk.std.z | Mean by subject and activity of the Standard deviation of time of body acceleration jerk for Z direction
+| tbodyaccjerk-std-z | Mean by subject and activity of the Standard deviation of time of body acceleration jerk for Z direction
-| tbodygyro.mean.x | Mean by subject and activity of the Mean body gyroscope measurement for X direction
+| tbodygyro-mean-x | Mean by subject and activity of the Mean body gyroscope measurement for X direction
-| tbodygyro.mean.y | Mean by subject and activity of the Mean body gyroscope measurement for Y direction
+| tbodygyro-mean-y | Mean by subject and activity of the Mean body gyroscope measurement for Y direction
-| tbodygyro.mean.z | Mean by subject and activity of the Mean body gyroscope measurement for Z direction
+| tbodygyro-mean-z | Mean by subject and activity of the Mean body gyroscope measurement for Z direction
-| tbodygyro.std.x | Mean by subject and activity of the Standard deviation of body gyroscope measurement for X direction
+| tbodygyro-std-x | Mean by subject and activity of the Standard deviation of body gyroscope measurement for X direction
-| tbodygyro.std.y | Mean by subject and activity of the Standard deviation of body gyroscope measurement for Y direction
+| tbodygyro-std-y | Mean by subject and activity of the Standard deviation of body gyroscope measurement for Y direction
-| tbodygyro.std.z | Mean by subject and activity of the Standard deviation of body gyroscope measurement for Z direction
+| tbodygyro-std-z | Mean by subject and activity of the Standard deviation of body gyroscope measurement for Z direction
-| tbodygyrojerk.mean.x | Mean by subject and activity of the Mean jerk signal of body for X direction
+| tbodygyrojerk-mean-x | Mean by subject and activity of the Mean jerk signal of body for X direction
-| tbodygyrojerk.mean.y | Mean by subject and activity of the Mean jerk signal of body for Y direction
+| tbodygyrojerk-mean-y | Mean by subject and activity of the Mean jerk signal of body for Y direction
-| tbodygyrojerk.mean.z | Mean by subject and activity of the Mean jerk signal of body for Z direction
+| tbodygyrojerk-mean-z | Mean by subject and activity of the Mean jerk signal of body for Z direction
-| tbodygyrojerk.std.x | Mean by subject and activity of the Standard deviation of jerk signal of body for X direction
+| tbodygyrojerk-std-x | Mean by subject and activity of the Standard deviation of jerk signal of body for X direction
-| tbodygyrojerk.std.y | Mean by subject and activity of the Standard deviation of jerk signal of body for Y direction
+| tbodygyrojerk-std-y | Mean by subject and activity of the Standard deviation of jerk signal of body for Y direction
-| tbodygyrojerk.std.z | Mean by subject and activity of the Standard deviation of jerk signal of body for Z direction
+| tbodygyrojerk-std-z | Mean by subject and activity of the Standard deviation of jerk signal of body for Z direction
-| tbodyaccmag.mean | Mean by subject and activity of the Mean magnitude of body Acc
+| tbodyaccmag-mean | Mean by subject and activity of the Mean magnitude of body Acc
-| tbodyaccmag.std | Mean by subject and activity of the Standard deviation of magnitude of body Acc
+| tbodyaccmag-std | Mean by subject and activity of the Standard deviation of magnitude of body Acc
-| tgravityaccmag.mean | Mean by subject and activity of the Mean gravity acceleration magnitude
+| tgravityaccmag-mean | Mean by subject and activity of the Mean gravity acceleration magnitude
-| tgravityaccmag.std | Mean by subject and activity of the Standard deviation of gravity acceleration magnitude
+| tgravityaccmag-std | Mean by subject and activity of the Standard deviation of gravity acceleration magnitude
-| tbodyaccjerkmag.mean | Mean by subject and activity of the  Mean magnitude of body acceleration jerk
+| tbodyaccjerkmag-mean | Mean by subject and activity of the  Mean magnitude of body acceleration jerk
-| tbodyaccjerkmag.std | Mean by subject and activity of the Standard deviation of magnitude of body acceleration jerk
+| tbodyaccjerkmag-std | Mean by subject and activity of the Standard deviation of magnitude of body acceleration jerk
-| tbodygyromag.mean | Mean by subject and activity of the Mean magnitude of body gyroscope measurement
+| tbodygyromag-mean | Mean by subject and activity of the Mean magnitude of body gyroscope measurement
-| tbodygyromag.std | Mean by subject and activity of the Standard deviation of magnitude of body gyroscope measurement
+| tbodygyromag-std | Mean by subject and activity of the Standard deviation of magnitude of body gyroscope measurement
-| tbodygyrojerkmag.mean | Mean by subject and activity of the Mean magnitude of body body gyroscope jerk measurement
+| tbodygyrojerkmag-mean | Mean by subject and activity of the Mean magnitude of body body gyroscope jerk measurement
-| tbodygyrojerkmag.std | Mean by subject and activity of the Standard deviation of magnitude of body body gyroscope jerk measurement
+| tbodygyrojerkmag-std | Mean by subject and activity of the Standard deviation of magnitude of body body gyroscope jerk measurement
-| fbodyacc.mean.x | Mean by subject and activity of the Mean frequency of body acceleration for X direction
+| fbodyacc-mean-x | Mean by subject and activity of the Mean frequency of body acceleration for X direction
-| fbodyacc.mean.y | Mean by subject and activity of the Mean frequency of body acceleration for Y direction
+| fbodyacc-mean-y | Mean by subject and activity of the Mean frequency of body acceleration for Y direction
-| fbodyacc.mean.z | Mean by subject and activity of the Mean frequency of body acceleration for Z direction
+| fbodyacc-mean-z | Mean by subject and activity of the Mean frequency of body acceleration for Z direction
-| fbodyacc.std.x | Mean by subject and activity of the Standard deviation of frequency of body acceleration for X direction
+| fbodyacc-std-x | Mean by subject and activity of the Standard deviation of frequency of body acceleration for X direction
-| fbodyacc.std.y | Mean by subject and activity of the Standard deviation of frequency of body acceleration for Y direction
+| fbodyacc-std-y | Mean by subject and activity of the Standard deviation of frequency of body acceleration for Y direction
-| fbodyacc.std.z | Mean by subject and activity of the Standard deviation of frequency of body acceleration for Z direction
+| fbodyacc-std-z | Mean by subject and activity of the Standard deviation of frequency of body acceleration for Z direction
-| fbodyaccjerk.mean.x | Mean by subject and activity of the Mean frequency of body accerlation jerk for X direction
+| fbodyaccjerk-mean-x | Mean by subject and activity of the Mean frequency of body accerlation jerk for X direction
-| fbodyaccjerk.mean.y | Mean by subject and activity of the Mean frequency of body accerlation jerk for Y direction
+| fbodyaccjerk-mean-y | Mean by subject and activity of the Mean frequency of body accerlation jerk for Y direction
-| fbodyaccjerk.mean.z | Mean by subject and activity of the Mean frequency of body accerlation jerk for Z direction
+| fbodyaccjerk-mean-z | Mean by subject and activity of the Mean frequency of body accerlation jerk for Z direction
-| fbodyaccjerk.std.x | Mean by subject and activity of the Standard deviation frequency of body accerlation jerk for X direction
+| fbodyaccjerk-std-x | Mean by subject and activity of the Standard deviation frequency of body accerlation jerk for X direction
-| fbodyaccjerk.std.y | Mean by subject and activity of the Standard deviation frequency of body accerlation jerk for Y direction
+| fbodyaccjerk-std-y | Mean by subject and activity of the Standard deviation frequency of body accerlation jerk for Y direction
-| fbodyaccjerk.std.z | Mean by subject and activity of the Standard deviation frequency of body accerlation jerk for Z direction
+| fbodyaccjerk-std-z | Mean by subject and activity of the Standard deviation frequency of body accerlation jerk for Z direction
-| fbodygyro.mean.x | Mean by subject and activity of the Mean frequency of body gyroscope measurement for X direction
+| fbodygyro-mean-x | Mean by subject and activity of the Mean frequency of body gyroscope measurement for X direction
-| fbodygyro.mean.y | Mean by subject and activity of the Mean frequency of body gyroscope measurement for Y direction
+| fbodygyro-mean-y | Mean by subject and activity of the Mean frequency of body gyroscope measurement for Y direction
-| fbodygyro.mean.z | Mean by subject and activity of the Mean frequency of body gyroscope measurement for Z direction
+| fbodygyro-mean-z | Mean by subject and activity of the Mean frequency of body gyroscope measurement for Z direction
-| fbodygyro.std.x | Mean by subject and activity of the Standard deviation frequency of body gyroscope measurement for X direction
+| fbodygyro-std-x | Mean by subject and activity of the Standard deviation frequency of body gyroscope measurement for X direction
-| fbodygyro.std.y | Mean by subject and activity of the Standard deviation frequency of body gyroscope measurement for Y direction
+| fbodygyro-std-y | Mean by subject and activity of the Standard deviation frequency of body gyroscope measurement for Y direction
-| fbodygyro.std.z | Mean by subject and activity of the Standard deviation frequency of body gyroscope measurement for Z direction
+| fbodygyro-std-z | Mean by subject and activity of the Standard deviation frequency of body gyroscope measurement for Z direction
-| fbodyaccmag.mean | Mean by subject and activity of the Mean frequency of body acceleration magnitude
+| fbodyaccmag-mean | Mean by subject and activity of the Mean frequency of body acceleration magnitude
-| fbodyaccmag.std | Mean by subject and activity of the Standard deviation of frequency of body acceleration magnitude
+| fbodyaccmag-std | Mean by subject and activity of the Standard deviation of frequency of body acceleration magnitude
-| fbodybodyaccjerkmag.mean | Mean by subject and activity of the Mean frequency of body acceleration jerk magnitude
+| fbodybodyaccjerkmag-mean | Mean by subject and activity of the Mean frequency of body acceleration jerk magnitude
-| fbodybodyaccjerkmag.std | Mean by subject and activity of the  Standard deviation of frequency of body acceleration jerk magnitude
+| fbodybodyaccjerkmag-std | Mean by subject and activity of the  Standard deviation of frequency of body acceleration jerk magnitude
-| fbodybodygyromag.mean | Mean by subject and activity of the Mean frequency of magnitude of body gyroscope measurement
+| fbodybodygyromag-mean | Mean by subject and activity of the Mean frequency of magnitude of body gyroscope measurement
-| fbodybodygyromag.std | Mean by subject and activity of the Standard deviation of frequency of magnitude of body gyroscope measurement
+| fbodybodygyromag-std | Mean by subject and activity of the Standard deviation of frequency of magnitude of body gyroscope measurement
-| fbodybodygyrojerkmag.mean | Mean by subject and activity of the  Mean frequency of magnitude of body gyroscope jerk measurement
+| fbodybodygyrojerkmag-mean | Mean by subject and activity of the  Mean frequency of magnitude of body gyroscope jerk measurement
-| fbodybodygyrojerkmag.std | Mean by subject and activity of the  Standard deviation frequency of magnitude of body gyroscope jerk measurement
+| fbodybodygyrojerkmag-std | Mean by subject and activity of the  Standard deviation frequency of magnitude of body gyroscope jerk measurement